south-asian-canadian-digital-archive/workbench-preprocessor/README.md

   - `data.csv` → `data-modified.csv`
   - `path/to/file.xlsx` → `path/to/file-modified.xlsx`
   - `document` → `document-modified.csv`
+- **Output directories**: When `--output-dir` is provided, relative output filenames (including defaults) are written inside that directory.
+Absolute paths always win and ignore the directory override.
+- **Items CSV**: During `--full`, `--items-output` overrides the generated items filename.
+Otherwise, it inherits the processed filename with `-items` appended, respecting `--output-dir` when applicable.

 - **For Google Sheets**: If no output is specified, defaults to `sheets-output-modified.csv`